discoloured teeth , chromogenic bacteria, black stains, kids teeth

 To treat cavities:

-1. 1.
-If it is very initial stage, fluoride application can be done and that prevents the further invasion of the decay.
+1. If it is the very initial stage, fluoride application can be done and that prevents the further invasion of the decay.

-3. 3.
-If the decay has invaded the pulp, a pulpotomy (removal of upper surface of pulp) or pulpectomy (complete removal of the pulp) is done depending up on the situation.
+3. If the decay has invaded the pulp, a pulpotomy (removal of the upper surface of the pulp) or pulpectomy (complete removal of the pulp) is done depending on the situation.

 9. Stains from Food and Drinks

-Our food and drinks contains substances that cause the discoloration of surface of the teeth when consumed regularly.
+Our food and drinks contain substances that cause the discoloration of the surface of the teeth when consumed regularly.
 Kids need not worry much about these as most of them like tea and coffee are not consumed by kids.

-But one most important thing found especially in Indian food is “Turmeric”, which when consumed regularly can cause the teeth color to change into slightly yellow color.
+But one of the most important things found especially in Indian food is “Turmeric”, which when consumed regularly can cause the teeth colour to change into a slightly yellow colour.

 Prevention and Treatment: